 If a key person passes away, the business receives a lump-sum payout.
 This is the most common form of coverage and comes in two formats:

-- Permanent Life Insurance: Coverage lasts as long as premiums are paid and may build cash value.
-It’s more expensive but can offer added flexibility.
+- Permanent Life Insurance: Coverage lasts as long as premiums are paid and may build cash value over time.
+It’s more expensive than term but can offer added flexibility and can be used to fund buy-sell agreements if a partner or founder eventually exits.

-A sudden disability can be just as disruptive as death, and sometimes more likely.
-Disability coverage provides income replacement if the insured is unable to work.
-Many companies carry both life and disability coverage for comprehensive protection.
+A sudden disability can be just as disruptive as death, and statistically more likely.
+Disability coverage provides monthly income replacement to the business if the insured employee is unable to work.
+Most policies include an elimination period, typically 90 to 180 days, before payments begin.
+Many companies carry both life and disability coverage on the same key person for comprehensive protection.

 Why Businesses Should Consider Key Person Insurance

-Key Person Insurance isn’t required, but it can determine whether a company survives a crisis.
-It can help by:
+Key Person Insurance is not legally required, but it can determine whether a company survives a major loss.
+Common reasons businesses buy it include:

-- Protecting revenue: If a key revenue driver leaves, the payout offsets financial losses while the business recovers.
+- Protecting revenue: If a key revenue driver leaves, the payout offsets financial losses while the business recovers and a replacement is brought up to speed.

-- Covering replacement costs: Recruiting, hiring, and training a replacement can be expensive and time-consuming.
-Insurance proceeds can help ease the burden.
+- Covering replacement costs: Recruiting, hiring, and training a replacement is expensive and time-consuming.
+Insurance proceeds ease the burden.

-- Preserving value: For small businesses, much of the value is tied to one or two people.
-Losing them can put the company’s survival at risk.
-With around 50% of small businesses failing within five years, and succession planning gaps cited as a potential contributor, coverage can help provide essential continuity.
+- Preserving business value: For small businesses, much of the value is concentrated in one or two people.
+Losing them puts the company's survival at risk.
+With roughly half of small businesses not surviving past five years, and succession planning gaps cited as a contributing factor, coverage can provide essential continuity.

-- Providing options: If continuing isn’t viable, the payout can fund an orderly wind-down, pay debts, and help support employees.
+- Providing options in a wind-down: If continuing the business is no longer viable after losing a key person, the payout can fund an orderly close, help pay off debts, and support employees during the transition.

 Tax Considerations

-The tax treatment of Key Person Insurance varies by jurisdiction.
-Generally, premiums are not tax-deductible since the company is the policy owner and beneficiary.
-However, payouts are typically received tax-free, giving the business liquidity at a critical time.
-Because tax rules differ, companies should always consult a qualified tax advisor when structuring a policy.
+The tax treatment of Key Person Insurance is consistent in most cases.
+Premiums are not tax-deductible because the company is both the owner and beneficiary of the policy.
+However, death benefit payouts are typically received tax-free, giving the business immediate liquidity at a critical moment.
+For permanent life policies, any cash value that accumulates grows tax-deferred.

 The Process of Getting Key Person Insurance

-- Identifying key individuals whose absence would cause major disruption.
+- Identifying key individuals whose absence would cause major operational or financial disruption.

-- Choosing coverage type and amount suited to the business’s size and risks.
+- Choosing coverage type and amount based on the calculation methods above and any lender or investor requirements.

-- Application and underwriting, which may require medical exams, health questionnaires, and financial reviews.
+- Application and underwriting, which typically requires medical exams, health questionnaires, and financial review of both the business and the insured individual.

 - Policy issuance, after which the company begins paying premiums and coverage goes into effect.